LBergo/LBergo/README.md

 Hello, I am Laif Bergo.
-I am a recent graduate of CU Boulder, majoring in chemistry with a double minor in space and biochemistry.
+I am a graduate of CU Boulder, majoring in chemistry with a double minor in space and biochemistry.
 - My pronouns are she/her/they
 - Reach me at laifbergo@gmail.com